funcool/clojurescript-unraveled/README.md

 This is a quick and dirty faq:

-- If you found some typo or language improvements (that not implies any structural changes) fire a pull-request directly.
+- If you found some typo or wording improvements (that do not imply any structural changes) open a pull-request directly.
-- If you want propose new chapter, please open an issue for discuss it before.
+- If you want to propose a new chapter, please open an issue for discussing it.
-- If you want purpose some structural change, please open a issue for discuss it.
+- If you want to propose a structural change, please open an issue for discussing it.
-- If you want suggest some additional topic, please open a issue for discuss it.
+- If you want to suggest an additional topic, please open a issue for discussing it.

-**General note**: at this moment we do not have plans accept new chapters until the the basic book structure are finished.
-Not becase we do not want, because is very difficult handle that at this status of the book.
-But proposals are very welcome.
+**General note**: at this moment we do not have plans to accept new chapters until the the basic book structure is finished.
+Not becase we don't want but because it's very difficult to handle that at this stage of the book.
+That being said, proposals are very welcome.